 RENT & MORTGAGE ASSISTANCE PROGRAM

 The City of Indianapolis' Hospitality Establishment Lifeline Payment (HELP) Grants provide rent or mortgage assistance to help keep bars, restaurants, and live entertainment venues that pay Food and Beverage Tax open during the early winter months.
 Through this program, Property Owners and Tenants can jointly apply for unpaid and/or future rent from April 1, 2020 to December 31, 2020, capped at $25,000 per property.
 The payments will go directly to the Property Owner which protects the Tenant from eviction.
-Applications close at 5:00pm on November 6th.
+Applications are now closed.

 Enter your email to receive updates about the program and a notification when applications open.